 Pitch is easy-to-setup presentation software that helps teams to create and distribute beautiful presentations more efficiently.
 Even non-designers who want to create beautiful and creative presentations without spending too much time can benefit from using Pitch by using cool presentation templates or creating new ones with straightforward editing tools.

-Notably, they have live video collaboration features to discuss edits, host meetings, or have GIF battles with colleagues.
+Notably, they have live video collaboration features to discuss edits, host meetings, or send animated GIFs and have GIF battles with colleagues.

 Advantages: Offline access to presentation for editing without an Internet connection and live video calls while working on the same project.

 Cost: Has a free plan.
 Pro plan is €8/member/month billed annually.

 Kumu is an analytics and visualization platform that helps users create interactive relationship maps.

 Kumu allows users to create relationship-focused data visualizations, causal loop diagrams, concept maps, and other important strategic outputs.
 It helps to summarize complex datasets with dozens of variables in a visually simple map.

 Advantages: Kumu has training and consulting services for teams that are unfamiliar with the relationship map creation process.
 Also, a fantastic advantage is the negotiable per-seat which sometimes is crucial for big teams.

 Cost: Has a free plan for public projects.
 Subscription with the ability to create private projects starts from $9/month.